FabricMC/fabric-docs/develop/networking.md

 <<< @/reference/latest/src/main/java/com/example/docs/networking/basic/LightningTaterItem.java#client_check

-We create an instance of the payload with the user's position and the entity id for the lightning:
+We create an instance of the payload with the user's position and the entity ID for the lightning:

 <<< @/reference/latest/src/main/java/com/example/docs/networking/basic/LightningTaterItem.java#payload_instance